The Dark Herald Recommends: The Haunted Mansion

 Have you ever walked into an old place and just knew it was wrong somehow?

 Everybody around you feels the same way, don’t they?
 Whether it’s a shuttered prison, an unnaturally still place in a dark forest, or a cold basement in a large old house.
 Of course, you have felt that way.
-Because that place has loci, there is a spirit to the place.
-Even the most sciencey types will get out of that spot quickly.
+Because that place has a loci.
+A spirit to the place, and even the most sciencey types will get out of that spot quickly.

 No. It needs to be an old mansion, one with its own loci.
 It needs plenty of rooms to be explored and an architecture that both threatens, yet also draws you in.
 Something from another century.
 A relic from an alien way of life, a threshold to a lost realm of ancient luxury, rigid class structure, and hidden pain.
 A world separated from the real and mundane world.
 A place where the man who built it was a heartless robber baron whose wife and children were happy at first but then miserable as something dark entered their lives.
 They all either died or vanished mysteriously.
 Other people who lived there either came to similar ends or fled in terror during the night.
 Although, a bloody, horrible murder somewhere along the line is a must.
 So is a suicide by hanging.
 The Mansion was abandoned decades ago and parents are always warning children to absolutely stay clear of it.
 The kids get explanations about the dangers of dilapidation and rotting floors but the children all know the real reason.
 They had been telling each other the stories for generations.